Kaliningrad question: History

 In Germany, the status of Kaliningrad (Königsberg) was one of mainstream political issues until the mid-1960s, when the shifting political discourse increasingly associated similar views with right-wing revisionism.

 According to a Der Spiegel article published in 2010, in 1990 the West German government received a message from the Soviet general Geli Batenin, offering to return Kaliningrad.
 The offer was never seriously considered by the Bonn government, who saw reunification with the East as its priority.
-However, this story was later debunked by Mikhail Gorbachev, saw this story as a "false sensation" and rejected the rumours.
+However, this story was later debunked by Mikhail Gorbachev, who saw this story as a "false sensation" and rejected the rumours.
 Nevertheless, during the 1990s some Russian populists, including Vladimir Zhirinovsky and Aleksandr Dugin did in fact seriously consider the handing over of Kaliningrad to Germany as a sort of "grand bargain" that should improve Russian-German relations.

 In 2001, the EU was alleged to be in talks with Russia to arrange an association agreement with the Kaliningrad Oblast, at a time when Russia could not repay a £22 billion debt owed to Berlin, which may have given Germany some influence over the territory.
 Claims of "buying back" Kaliningrad (Königsberg) or other "secret deals" were repudiated by both sides.

 Another rumor about a debt-related deal, published by the Russian weekly Nash Continent, alleged that Putin and Edmund Stoiber had agreed on the gradual return of Kaliningrad in return for waiving the country's $50 billion debt to Germany.

 The outbreak of the Russo-Ukrainian War and deteriorating conditions between Russia and the West brought Kaliningrad back in the spotlight.
 Following the annexation of Crimea by Russia in 2014, a select few observers proposed that the Kaliningrad Oblast should be returned to the West.
 The Baltic Times proposed that the West should take Kaliningrad from Russia in exchange for recognizing its claim over Crimea.
 This proposal was quoted by several scholarly articles.
 Observers also noted that Russia's claim over Crimea weakened its territorial claims elsewhere, particularly over Kaliningrad.
 A few months after the Russian invasion of Ukraine in 2022, Lithuania began implementing European Union sanctions, blocking about 50% of the goods being imported into Kaliningrad by rail, not including food, medicine, or passenger travel.
 Russia protested the sanctions and announced it would increase shipments by sea.
 Lithuania lifted the rail sanctions a month later.